ushitora-anqou/magout/README.md

 ![Magout](./magout_logo.svg)

 Magout is a Kubernetes operator for Mastodon, which allows you to deploy Mastodon servers really easily on Kubernetes.
+Magout is being used for [mstdn.anqou.net](https://mstdn.anqou.net/).

 Currently, Magout supports Kubernetes 1.29, 1.30, and 1.31.